AlexandreDecan/sismic/README.rst

 .. image:: https://readthedocs.org/projects/pyss/badge
     :target: https://pyss.readthedocs.org/

-PySS provides a set of tools related to statechart manipulation and execution.
-In particular, PySS provides:
+The PySS library for Python provides a set of tools to define, simulate, execute and debug statecharts.
+More specifically, PySS provides:

-- An easy way to define and to import statecharts with YAML
+- An easy way to define and to import statecharts, based on the human-friendly YAML markup language
-- Discrete, step-by-step, fully observable statechart simulation (SCXML semantic, can be easily tuned!)
+- A statechart simulator offering discrete, step-by-step, and fully observable simulation engine
-- Built-in support for statechart Python code (can be easily extended to other languages)
+- Built-in support for expressing actions and guards using regular Python code
-- A framework for statechart-based testing
+- A unit testing framework for statecharts

 Installation
 ------------